 European explorers and missionaries made brief visits to the area as early as 1856, it was not until 1899 that Burundi became a part of German East Africa, along with Rwanda and Tanganyika.
 Burundi and Rwanda (as the mandate of Rwanda-Urundi) were awarded to Belgium after World War I, when Germany lost its colonies.
 The Belgians administered the territory through indirect rule, building on the Tutsi-dominated aristocratic hierarchy.

-Following World War II, Ruanda-Urundi became a United Nations Trust Territory under Belgian administrative authority.
-The trust territory guidelines required that the trust territories be prepared for independence and majority rule but it wasn’t until 10 November 1959 that Belgium committed itself to political reform and legalised the emergence of competing political parties.On 20 January 1959, Burundi’s ruler Mwami Mwambutsa IV requested Burundi’s independence from Belgium and dissolution of the Ruanda-Urundi union.
-In the following months, Burundian political parties began to advocate for the end of Belgian colonial rule and the separation of Rwanda and Burundi.
+Following World War II, Rwanda-Urundi became a United Nations Trust Territory under Belgian administrative authority.
+The trust territory guidelines required that territories be prepared for independence and majority rule, but it wasn’t until November 1959 that Belgium committed itself to political reform and legalized political parties.
+This came after Burundi’s ruler Mwami Mwambutsa IV requested Burundi’s independence from Belgium and the dissolution of the Rwanda-Urundi union.
+In the following months, Burundian political parties began to advocate for the end of Belgian colonial rule and the separation of both states.
 The first and largest of these political parties was the Union for National Progress (UPRONA).
-UPRONA was a multi-ethnic party led by Tutsi Prince Louis Rwagasore while the Christian Democratic Party (PDC) was supported by Belgium, which was being ruled by the Christian Social Party, whose party leader, August de Schryver, was Minister of the Belgian Congo and Ruanda-Urundi from 1959 until 1960.
+UPRONA was a multi-ethnic party led by Tutsi Prince Louis Rwagasore while the Christian Democratic Party (PDC) was supported by Belgium.
+Rwagasore served as Prime Minister from 28 September 1961 until his assassination two weeks later.
+Burundi became independent in July 1962 and separated from Rwanda.